AncientGrief/RNGesus/README.md

 ## Example with100,000 drops

-The ConsoleTest programm generates 100,000 drops and these are the results of one run with the given rarity factors:
+The ConsoleTest programm generates 100,000 drops and these are the results of one run with the following rarity factors:

 - Common => 100
 - Uncommon => 80